 AIDS United has partnered in a huge way to assist us in the aftermath of hurricane Irma.
 They provided $10,000 to replace food lost during the storm when we lost electricity for a week.
 In 2018, they partnered with the Fenway Institute and Health Resource & Services Administration to fund implementation of SBIRT at Poverello.
 SBIRT is Screening, Brief Intervention, and Referral to Treatment, a form of inter-organizational integration of the food pantry into ambulatory/outpatient medical care.
 Here’s more about our SBIRT Journey on HRSA’s Target HIV website.

 Athenahealth was founded in 1997.
-One of the largest public-listed EHR companies in the US, the Massachusetts based company provides web-based Electronic Medical Records for free to our Free EXTRA Care Clinic to manage appointments and patient information for those who receive Reiki, Acupuncture, Chiropractic, Health Services, or Massage.
+One of the largest public-listed EHR companies in the US, the Massachusetts based company provides web-based Electronic Medical Records for free to our Free EXTRA Care Clinic to maintain health records and patient information for those who receive Reiki, Acupuncture, Chiropractic, Health Services, or Massage.

 Dr. Beth Cooper, provides Chiropractic Care every Tuesday at our live well center for program participants free of charge.
-She has donated her time every week for over ten years.
+She has donated her time every week for over fifteen years.

 Belle Glade Pharmacy in Palm Beach County collaborates with Poverello in our 340b Pharmacy.
 The competent pharmacist and pleasant staff deliver to any of our clients throughout Palm Beach and Broward County.